Canon T6 vs Kodak AZ901

 It is notable that the T6 has a hotshoe, while the AZ901 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The AZ901 is a recent model that features in the current product line-up of Kodak.
-In contrast, the T6 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T6 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6 was succeeded by the Canon T7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Kodak websites.
+Further information on the features and operation of the T6 and AZ901 can be found, respectively, in the Canon T6 Manual (free pdf) or the online Kodak AZ901 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon T6 or the Kodak AZ901 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.